Algebraic stability of meromorphic maps descended from Thurston's pullback maps: The moduli space and its compactifications

 \subsection{Stable curves and the Deligne-Mumford compactification $\Mbar_{0,\bP}$.}

-In this section we fix a finite set $\bP$ of cardinality at least $3$.
-The Deligne-Mumford compactification is in some sense the universal and largest modular compactification of $\M_{0,\bP}$: It admits a holomorphic birational map to every other modular compactification (Smyth, \cite{Smyth2009}). \begin{Def} A \emph{$\bP$-marked semi-stable genus zero Riemann surface/algebraic curve} is a possibly nodal Riemann surface/algebraic curve $C$ of arithmetic genus zero, together with an injection $\iota$ from $\bP$ into the smooth locus of $C$.
-We say that $(C,\iota)$ is \emph{stable} if $C$ has no nontrivial automorphisms that commute with $\iota$. \end{Def} Concretely, since $C$ has arithmetic genus zero, it is isomorphic to a tree of $\CP^1$s attached at simple nodes.
+The Deligne-Mumford compactification is in some sense the universal and largest modular compactification of $\M_{0,\bP}$: It admits a holomorphic birational map to every other modular compactification (Smyth, \cite{Smyth2009}). \begin{Def} Let $\bP$ be a finite set.
+A \emph{$\bP$-marked nodal genus zero algebraic curve} is a connected, proper, possibly nodal algebraic curve $C$ of arithmetic genus zero, together with an injection $\iota$ from $\bP$ into the smooth locus of $C$.
+We say that $(C,\iota)$ is \emph{stable} if $C$ has no nontrivial automorphisms that commute with $\iota$. \end{Def} Concretely, since $C$ has arithmetic genus zero, it is isomorphic to a tree of $\CP^1$s attached at nodes.
 A \emph{special point} on $C$ is a point of $C$ that is either a node, or in the image of $\iota$.
-The condition that $(C,\iota)$ have no non-trivial automorphism is equivalent to the condition that every irreducible $\CP^1$ component of $C$ have at least three special points.

-\begin{Definition/Theorem}[Deligne, Grothendieck, Knudsen, Mumford] There is a smooth projective variety $\Mbar_{0,\bP}$ that parametrizes stable $\bP$-marked genus zero Riemann surfaces/algebraic curves, and that contains $\M_{0,\bP}$ as a dense open subset. \end{Definition/Theorem}
+The condition that $(C,\iota)$ have no non-trivial automorphism is equivalent to the condition that every irreducible component of $C$ have at least three special points.
+For the remainder of this section we suppose that $\bP$ is a finite set of cardinality at least $3$; by works of Deligne, Grothendieck, Knudsen, and Mumford, there is a smooth projective variety $\Mbar_{0,\bP}$ that parametrizes stable $\bP$-marked genus zero algebraic curves, and that contains $\M_{0,\bP}$ as a dense open subset.
 The boundary $\Mbar_{0,\bP}\setminus\M_{0,\bP}$ has codimension one.
 Points in the boundary correspond to injective maps from $\bP$ to a nodal algebraic curve; for a general point on the boundary this curve has two irreducible components.
-The homeomorphism class of a marked semi-stable curve is encoded combinatorially by a marked tree.
-For this reason, we introduce below some notation and terminology for describing marked trees and semi-stable curves.
+The homeomorphism class of a marked nodal curve is encoded combinatorially by a marked tree.
+For this reason, we introduce below some notation and terminology for describing marked trees and nodal curves.
+Note that every node on a genus zero curve is disconnecting, in fact, the complement of any node has exactly two connected components.